2 B.C. children still missing after 6 days of Amber Alert - Vernon Morning Star

-Two children from Surry, B.C. have now been reported as missing for six days.
+Two children from Surrey, B.C. have now been reported as missing for six days.

 A province-wide Amber Alert was issued for the children on July 19, by the Surrey RCMP.